sebas1208/ng-bulma/README.md

 # Ng Bulma Admin

-This is an open source dashboard app made with [Bulma](https://bulma.io/).
+This is an open source component library and dashboard app made with [Bulma](https://bulma.io/).

 ## Demo